 B. Other Disability Complaints.

 Informal Resolution.
 The university generally encourages early resolution of complaints.
 Typically, that means resolution between the two individuals involved, such as a student and a faculty member.
 Students are not required, however, to try to resolve their grievances informally; they can proceed directly to filing a complaint.
-The Office of Diversity & Equal Opportunity or the ADA/Rehabilitation Act Coordinator may assist students by providing information about the process for disability-based discrimination complaints or facilitating informal resolution when appropriate.
+The ADA/Rehabilitation Act Coordinator may assist students by providing information about the process for disability-based discrimination complaints or facilitating informal resolution when appropriate.

 Formal Complaints.
 The university has a detailed process for handling discrimination complaints.
 A complaint must be documented and must include a clear statement of the grounds for the complaint.
-The ADA Coordinator may explain the complaint process and what information needs to be included in a complaint.
+The ADA/Rehabilitation Act Coordinator may explain the complaint process and what information needs to be included in a complaint.

 IV.
 Protection from Retaliation